MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/error-0xc004f074-activate-windows.md

 This article helps fix the error 0xC004F074 that occurs when you activate Windows.

-_Applies to:_ &nbsp; Windows 7 Service Pack 1, Windows Server 2012 R2
+_Applies to:_ &nbsp; Supported versions of Windows Server and Windows Client
 _Original KB number:_ &nbsp; 974998

 When you try to activate Windows, you may get error 0xC004F074 and one of the following error messages: